What is a Tempering Valve Used For, and Why Do I Need One?

 What is a Tempering Valve Used For, and Why Do I Need One DTV

-Commercial dishwashers, humidifiers, and sterilizers produce 180°F+ (82.2°C+) wastewater.
+Commercial dishwashers produce 180°F+ (82.2°C+) wastewater.
 This high-temperature discharge damages PVC piping, which can cause failed inspections, costly fines, interruptions to day-to-day business operations, and damage to personnel.

 Tempering valves mix cold water into the equipment discharge to reduce the temperature to acceptable levels before it reaches any PVC piping or public sewers.